mgrolinger/plantumlstubber/README.md

            └── v2
                └── resource.iuml
 ```
-Within the generated iuml file the !procedure has the name: $Part1_part2_api_v2_resource().
+Within the generated _.iuml_ file the !procedure has the name: $Part1_part2_api_v2_resource().
 As you may notice, the application replaces the character "/" or "." by "_".
 This is due to the fact how plantUML will treat different special characters as mentioned above.

 #### Automatically link two applications